Paris Neighborhoods, Travel Tips, Attractions & More

 Where to Stay in Paris?

 Yes, accommodations can be expensive in the City of Lights and if you’re looking to stay at a fancy place during your stay, you practically have unlimited options.
 High-end hotels like Le Meurice and luxurious boutiques located on either side of the Seine offer amazing double rooms from €130 and up.
+Another option to consider if you’re looking to push the boat out is an exclusive French Chateau, 20 minutes from CDG and le Bourget airport and 40 minutes from central Paris.
+It’s stunning and ideal for special occasions.

 If you’re on a budget, don’t despair.
 There are also a lot of great places to stay at in the city without you having to break the bank and sacrificing comfort.
 Mid-range options include Mama’s Shelter Paris Hotel, Hôtel Novotel Paris Bercy, Hotel du Champ Mars, Bonne Nuit Paris, and Hotel de la Mare.
 These offer rooms from €100 and up.